New York Botanical Garden: Establishment

-Later operations
+1900s to 1980s

 For over a century after its opening, the NYBG refused to charge admission.
 Because of this, as well as insufficient government and private funding, its budget deficit started to increase in the 1950s.
 After the city cut the NYBG's budget in 1970, the garden was forced to remain closed for 3 to 4 days a week, and officials worried that this could eventually lead to permanent closure.
 In 1974, for the first time in the botanical garden's history, officials had to annually petition New York State Legislature for funds.
 That year, the NYBG announced a major renovation to the conservatory and the addition of a building dedicated to displaying plants in different habitats.
 The next year, budget cuts related to the 1975 New York City fiscal crisis resulted in the NYBG being closed on weekdays for the first time in its history.

 In 1988, the NYBG announced a renovation of its museum building, including the addition of a new annex, which was supposed to open in 1991.
 By the early 1990s, the NYBG facilities were neglected.
 The garden did not have enough space in its parking lots to accommodate all its visitors, turning away potential guests.
 Many areas were neglected, except for the 40 acre surrounding the conservatory, and a wetland had even been created unintentionally due to a broken sewer.
 A controversy arose in 1994 when the adjacent Fordham University proposed building a 480 ft radio tower for its radio station WFUV directly across from the Haupt Conservatory.
 The dispute continued until 2002, after several years of failed resolutions, when Montefiore Medical Center offered to move WFUV's antenna to its own facilities.